YosysHQ/picorv32/README.md

 ENABLE_REGS_DUALPORT active and connected to a memory that can accommodate requests within one clock cycle.

-The average Cycles per Instruction (CPI) is 4 to 5, depending on the mix of instructions in the code.
+The average Cycles per Instruction (CPI) is approximately 4, depending on the mix of instructions in the code.
 The CPI numbers for the individual instructions can be found in the table below.
 The column "CPI (SP)" contains the CPI numbers for a core built without ENABLE_REGS_DUALPORT.

 | Instruction          |  CPI | CPI (SP) |
 | ---------------------| ----:| --------:|